Ground Segment 101

 Hardware: Antennas, receivers, transmitters, modems, and power systems.

-License: Regulatory approvals and frequency licenses from Local Government and ITU.
+Licenses: Regulatory approvals and frequency licenses from local governments and the International Telecommunication Union (ITU).

 Operating Software: Ground station management and network monitoring systems.